 penny stocks, it is recommended that the investor has knowledge of a certain field or industry.

-Penny stocks are also attractive because they require significantly less investment in order to trade
+Penny stocks are also attractive because they require significantly less investment in order

-would require to seriously invest in more traditional financial markets.
+than what you would require to seriously invest in more traditional financial markets.

 Always be Careful